manifold-lang/manifold-frontend/README.md

 an output value.

-Suppose you were to write a function that determined if an input to the time machine was unsafe (ie targeting a year after the robot uprising and without the invisibility shield).
-This function takes in some input in the form `(year: manifold.Integer, invisible: manifold.Boolean invisible)` and produces some output in the form of a `manifold.Boolean`.
+Suppose you were to write a function that determined if an input to the time machine was unsafe (i.e. targeting a year after the robot uprising and without the invisibility shield).
+This function takes in some input in the form `(year:
+Manifold.Integer, invisible: Manifold.Boolean invisible)` and produces some output in the form of a `Manifold.Boolean`.

 ```
-TimeMachineInput = (year: manifold.Integer, invisible: manifold.Boolean invisible)
+TimeMachineInput = (year: Manifold.Integer, invisible: Manifold.Boolean invisible)

-Function isDangerous = TimeMachineInput -> manifold.Boolean dangerous {
+Function isDangerous = TimeMachineInput -> Manifold.Boolean dangerous {
   dangerous = year > 5000 and !invisible
 }
 ```